 Access to Justice: Restorative Justice for hate crime in Lambeth and Southwark

-This project communicates the value of Restorative Justice in addressing hate crime in Lambeth and Southwark.
+This project communicated the value of Restorative Justice in addressing hate crime in Lambeth and Southwark.
 This includes hate crimes based on someone’s race, faith, sexual orientation, disability or gender identity.

-Over the course of this one-year project, Why me? has been working with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice.
+Over the course of this one-year project, Why me? worked with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice.

-We have been working to identify groups who are particularly affected by hate crime in Lambeth and Southwark as well as the barriers, needs and considerations that should be taken into account when using Restorative Justice for these groups.
-We have achieved this through working with community groups, and hearing their feedback.
+We worked to identify groups who are particularly affected by hate crime in Lambeth and Southwark and find out about the barriers, needs and considerations that should be taken into account.
+We achieved this through working with community groups, and hearing their feedback.